spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 }
 {{< /highlight >}}

-The above rule sets the value of `args.params.userId` (`args.params` contains the parameters sent by the user while calling the remote service from the frontend) before the request is sent to the remote service.
+The above rule sets the value of `userId` in the event payload (`args.params`) before the event is queued.

 > **Note:** You can also specify the condition on which to force certain fields with the help of the `clause` field.